invertedv/testGo/docs/gomFile.md

 ### Required key

-There are only one key that are always required.
-These are:
+There is only one key that is always required:

 - outDir: \<path\><br>
 the full path to the directory where goMortgage places all the output of the run.